TritonDataCenter/rfd/rfd/0067/README.md

   "headnode".
 - Tooling and docs to convert a CN to a secondary headnode: i.e.
   `sdcadm server headnode-setup ...`.
-- Change default headnode setup to use "headnode0" as the hostname.
+- Perhaps change headnode setup to take a hostname for the headnode other than the current hardcoded "headnode".
 - Whatever syncing or data backup between headnodes that is required.